Shadikul-Islam/DevOps-Assessment/README.md

 ## <a name="03">AWS Pricing Calculator</a>

-In this endeavor, my solution is engineered to seamlessly handle 20,000 to 30,000 users per second.
-With this target in mind, I have harnessed the power of the AWS Pricing Calculator to conduct an exhaustive cost analysis for the services I plan to employ.
-This comprehensive tool has allowed me to enter pertinent data and generate a thorough cost breakdown, revealing the projected expenses linked to my AWS deployment.
-This calculation delivers invaluable insights crucial for budgeting and financial strategizing in my project.
+In the context of preparing my solution to efficiently handle 20,000 to 30,000 users per second, I've harnessed the capabilities of the AWS Pricing Calculator.
+This valuable tool allowed me to perform an in-depth cost analysis for the intended services, resulting in a comprehensive cost breakdown that reveals the projected expenses linked to my AWS deployment.
+This calculation delivers indispensable insights for the purposes of budgeting and financial strategizing in my project.
+It's important to note that this process highlights the potential for further cost optimization to enhance resource utilization.

 <br>
 <img src= "https://github.com/Shadikul-Islam/DevOps-Assessment/blob/master/Images/1.png" alt="Architectural Image"> <br>